-- 2.5.4 Pre-existing Conditions.
-Upon the effective date of Enrollment, the Contractor shall assume full responsibility for any Covered Services necessary to treat medical conditions that may have existed prior to an Enrollee's enrollment with the Contractor.
+- 2.5.3.6.3 Contractor shall continue to meet all other responsibilities outlined in this Contract for their Enrollees when the MFP period ends after three hundred and sixty five (365) consecutive days in the community. - 2.5.4 Pre-existing Conditions.
+Upon the Effective Date of Enrollment, the Contractor shall assume full responsibility for any Covered Services necessary to treat medical conditions that may have existed prior to an Enrollee's enrollment with the Contractor.
 The Contractor shall support the continuation of any existing treatment plan provided that the Enrollee's treatment plan is current, a Covered Service, and Medically Necessary.
 The Contractor shall evaluate the appropriateness of integrated Care Management and education for each Enrollee who it determines to have a pre-existing condition. - 2.5.5 Hospitalist Program.
 If the Contractor proposed to use a Hospitalist program in its response to the Request for Proposal number 2013-24-003 or number 2013-24-004, then the Contractor shall operate a Hospitalist program as it proposed and as incorporated as a part of this Contract pursuant to Section 5.6.1.5. - 2.5.6 SNFist Program.
 The Contractor shall provide SNFist services, either through direct employment or a sub-contractual relationship.
-The SNFist program shall provide intensive clinical management of Enrollees in Nursing Facilities.
-The Contractor shall implement one of the following for each Enrollee in a NF: - 2.5.6.1 When appropriate or necessary, the ICT will include an additional facility-based Provider (Physician or nurse practitioner) who will deliver care in identified Nursing Facilities. - 2.5.6.2 For all other Enrollees, Care Management through the SNFist program shall be performed by either telephonic or field-based Registered Nurses or licensed clinical social workers who will work within each assigned NF to provide Care Management and care coordination activities. - 2.5.7 Health Promotion and Wellness Activities - 2.5.7.1 Enrollee Health Education.
-The Contractor will offer an expansive set of health education programs, including such programs through Care Coordinators that use comprehensive outreach and communication methods to effectively educate Enrollees, and their families and other caregivers, about health and self-care and how to access plan benefits and supports.
+The SNFist program shall provide intensive clinical management of Enrollees in NFs.
+The Contractor shall implement one of the following for each Enrollee in a NF: - 2.5.6.1 When appropriate or necessary, the ICT will include an additional facility-based Provider (Physician or nurse practitioner) who will deliver care in identified NFs. - 2.5.6.2 For all other Enrollees, Care Management through the SNFist program shall be performed by either telephonic or field-based Registered Nurses or licensed clinical social workers who will work within each assigned NF to provide Care Management and care coordination activities.

-- 2.5.7.2 Collaborative Education Development and Oversight.
+- 2.5.7 Health Promotion and Wellness Activities - 2.5.7.1 Enrollee Health Education.
+The Contractor will offer an expansive set of health education programs, including such programs through Care Coordinators that use comprehensive outreach and communication methods to effectively educate Enrollees, and their families and other caregivers, about health and self-care and how to access plan benefits and supports. - 2.5.7.2 Collaborative Education Development and Oversight.
 The Contractor's Medical Management Department and Medical Director shall be responsible for development, maintenance and oversight of Enrollee health education programs. - 2.5.7.3 Health Education Outreach.
 The Contractor will identify regional community health education opportunities, improve outreach and communication with Enrollees and community-based organization members, and actively promote healthy lifestyles such as disease prevention and health promotion. - 2.5.7.4 Flu Prevention Program.
 The Contractor shall make a flu prevention program available for all Enrollees and will provide targeted outreach to high-risk Enrollees.
 The program will educate Enrollees about preventing the transmission of the influenza virus. - 2.5.7.5 Education through Care Coordinators.
-The Contractor's Care Coordinators will attempt to contact all Enrollees who frequently use or recently visited an emergency room to determine whether the Enrollees are experiencing barriers to primary and preventative care, to help resolve those barriers, if any, and to educate Enrollees on the appropriate use of emergency room services and the Enrollees' health homes.
+The Contractor's Care Coordinators will attempt to contact all Enrollees who frequently use or recently visited an emergency room to determine whether the Enrollees are experiencing barriers to primary and preventative care, to help resolve those barriers, if any, and to educate Enrollees on the appropriate use of emergency room services and the Enrollees' medical homes.